anayjoshi/cronus/Readme.md

 Cronus
 ======

-Cronus implements commonly time-based utilities.
+Cronus implements commonly used time-based utilities.
 As of now, cronus implements two features:

 * Allows a continuous while loop to run at fixed frequency
 * Implements a @timeout decorator to forcefully timeout an external function